 Cook the turkey for 1 ½ hours.
 After that, put another can of chicken broth into the pan and cook it for another 1 ½ hours.
 The meat thermometer should say 180 degrees F.

-Remove the turkey from the oven, use a foil to cover it and leave it from 15 to 20 minutes.
+Remove the turkey from the oven, use foil to cover it, and leave it for 15 to 20 minutes.
 Make sure to remove the skin before serving the turkey.

 As a gluten-free, low-carb meal serve turkey burgers in lettuce.